fwcd/iot-contact-tracer/README.md

 > Cooja Simulation of the Contiki-NG client nodes

 ## How it works
-Each client node periodically generates pseudorandom 16-bit identifiers (referred to as "rolling identifiers") and and distributes the most recent identifier at a fixed interval.
+Each client node periodically generates pseudorandom 16-bit identifiers (referred to as "rolling identifiers") and distributes the most recent identifier at a fixed interval.
 There are two protocols involved here:

 * The Contact Tracing Protocol
     * Each message consists of an unframed, 16-bit integer representing an identifier